Have A Grande Time

 The City of Grande Prairie provides residents and visitors with numerous exceptional recreation opportunities.

-2019 big name music acts included Loverboy, Dallas Smith and Dean Brody.
-Elton John, Janet Jackson, Shania Twain, the Backstreet Boys, and Rihanna have also hit the stage at Revolution Place.
+Big name music acts included Loverboy, Dallas Smith and Dean Brody.
+Elton John, Janet Jackson, Shania Twain, the Backstreet Boys, and Rihanna have also hit the stage at Bonnett’s Energy Centre.

 The facility has also hosted the 2004, Royal Bank Cup (Junior A hockey), the 2006 Ford World Women’s Curling Championship and the 2016 Scotties Tournament of Hearts.

-If you are looking for interactive fun for all ages can enjoy you can try bowling or laser tag.
-If you like to use your analytical side, pay a visit to Trapped, an interactive escape room game.
-Card’s Board Game Café is a great place to sit and relax and try some games you may not have at home.
-Still have energy?
-Visit the Jump Yard for some fun indoor trampoline fun.
+Are you looking for interactive group activities in Grande Prairie?
+Bowling or laser tag are local favourites, as are the Sand Zone and Hornbrook Hollow’s Funhouse; each offering unique indoor play spaces for families of all ages.
+If you like to use analytical side, pay a visit to Trapped, an interactive escape room game.
+Card’s Board Game Cafe is a great place to sit and relax and try some games you may not have at home.
+Still have lots of energy?
+Visit the Fun Park Indoor Amusement Center for some indoor trampoline.

 Grande Prairie is a regional shopping centre with residents of communities from as far away as Fort St. John, B.C. and the Northwest Territories visiting to stock up.
 They know they’ll find stores they wouldn’t expect to see north of Edmonton.